 Seeds should be started indoors prior to your region’s last expected frost.
 There’s no need to cover oregano herb seeds with soil.
 Simply mist them with water and cover the seed tray or container with plastic.
 Place this in a sunny location such as a window to germinate.
 Oregano seeds usually germinate within about a week or so.
 Once the seedlings have reached approximately 6 inches tall, the plants can be thinned down to about a foot apart.

 Established plants do not require much attention.
 In fact, these drought-tolerant herbs need watering only during excessively dry periods.
 Oregano doesn’t need to be fertilized either, as these hardy plants can typically take care of themselves.
 For optimal flavor (if growing oregano for kitchen use) or more compact plant growth, flower buds can be pinched out as they begin to bloom.

 Harvesting Oregano Herb

 Oregano herb plants are commonly used for cooking.
 Plants can be harvested anytime once they have reached 4 to 6 inches tall.
-Harvesting oregano leaves as flower buds form will oftentimes yield the best flavor.
+Harvesting oregano leaves as flower buds form will often yield the best flavor.
 Harvest oregano leaves in the morning hours once dew has dried.